-Miglustat is used to treat Gaucher's disease (a condition in which a certain fatty substance is not broken down normally in the body and instead builds up in some organs and causes liver, spleen, bone, and blood problems).
+Miglustat is used to treat Gaucher disease type 1 (a condition in which a certain fatty substance is not broken down normally in the body and instead builds up in some organs and causes liver, spleen, bone, and blood problems).
 Miglustat is in a class of medications called enzyme inhibitors.
 It works by preventing the body from producing the fatty substance so that less of it will build up in the body and cause symptoms.

 How should this medicine be used?